xNS5/personal-website/content/projects/recaptcha/_index.md

 ## Technologies Used

 Simply put, I used a FastAPI backend server, a javascript function located in my [personal website](https://www.michaelkennedy.dev/contact/), and Heroku to host it.
-I initially opted to use Heroku as I was already had an account, but I thought that I'd use the Azure credits I had accrued
+I initially opted to use Heroku as I was already had an account, but I thought that I'd use the Azure student credits I had as I was a student.
+Migrating my code from Heroku to Azure was painless, and I learned a bit about how to navigate the Azure dashboard.

 ## Thoughts